YuyuanBaoEnzoBowen/MEAG/README.md

 ## Results

-MEAG was evaluated on 300 four-chamber fetal echocardiograms with 15 annotated classes.
+MEAG was evaluated on the FOCUS dataset, comprising 300 four-chamber fetal echocardiograms with 15 annotated classes.

-Compared with YOLO26m-OBB, MEAG achieved:
+Averaged over ten runs, MEAG achieved the following improvements over YOLO26m-OBB:

-- mAP50 improvement from 0.704 to 0.750
+- mAP50 increased from 0.702 to 0.748 (+6.6% relative).
-- Weak-structure mAP50 improvement from 0.449 to 0.539
+- W-mAP50, computed over six difficult structures, increased from 0.442 to 0.531 (+20.1% relative).

 ## Paper